Ukrainian Red Cross Society: Present time

 The Red Cross law was passed by the Ukrainian parliament in 1999.

 In 2001, the Ukrainian Red Cross involved more than 6.3 million supporters and activists.
 Its Visiting Nurses Service has 3,200 qualified nurses.
 The organization takes part in more than 40 humanitarian programmes all over Ukraine, which are mostly funded by public donations and corporate partnerships.
 By its own estimations, the Society annually provides services to more than 105,000 lonely elderly people, about 23,000 people living with disability during the Second World War and disabled workers, more than 25,000 war veterans, and more than 8,000 adults disabled since childhood.
 The Red Cross also provides assistance for orphaned and disabled children.

 Response to the 2022 Russian invasion of Ukraine

+Red cross Ukraine car in Dnipro.

 The Ukrainian Red Cross Society is working closely with the International Committee of the Red Cross and International Federation of the Red Cross and Red Crescent Societies to provide neutral and impartial support in the following areas: